-The offender levy is separate from your sentence, and it applies whether your conviction is recorded or not.
+The offender levy is separate from your sentence, and applies whether your conviction is recorded or not.
 If your sentence includes a fine, this is separate to the offender levy.
 The levy cannot be converted to a fine option order or imprisonment.

-Yes.
-You still have to pay the offender levy if you go to court diversion for a minor drug offence.
+You’ll still have to pay the offender levy if you go to court diversion for a minor drug offence.

 For information about pleading guilty online see Criminal cases in the magistrates court or pleading guilty online.

-The amount of the levy is set out in the Penalties and Sentences Regulation 2015.
-The amount of the levy will depend on which court you are sentenced in.
+The amount of the levy is set out in the Penalties and Sentences Regulation 2015, and depends on which court you are sentenced in.

-You may need legal advice if you
+You may need legal advice if:

-Legal Aid Queensland may provide advice on most areas of criminal law.
+We give advice on most areas of criminal law.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation on criminal law matters.

-Queensland courts provide information for people going to court (defendants and witnesses) and general information about the different types of courts in Queensland, eg Magistrates, District, Supreme, Mental Health Court, Childrens court, Coroners court, and more.
+Queensland courts has information for people going to court (defendants and witnesses) and general information about the different types of courts in Queensland, eg Magistrates, District, Supreme, Mental Health Court, Childrens court, Coroners court, and more.